ava-labs/subnet-evm/x/warp/README.md

 1. Read the SourceChainID of the signed message (C-Chain)
 2. Look up the SubnetID that validates C-Chain: Primary Network
-3. Look up the validator set of Subnet B (instead of the Primary Network) and the registered BLS Public Keys of Subnet B
+3. Look up the validator set of Subnet B (instead of the Primary Network) and the registered BLS Public Keys of Subnet B at the P-Chain height specified by the ProposerVM header
 4. Filter the validators of Subnet B to include only the validators that the signed message claims as signers
+5. Verify the claimed included validators represent a sufficient quorum of stake to verify the message
-5. Aggregate the BLS Public Keys of the claimed signers into an aggregated BLS Public Key
+6. Aggregate the BLS Public Keys of the claimed signers into an aggregated BLS Public Key
-6. Validate the actual BLS Multisignature against the aggregate BLS Public Key
+7. Validate the aggregate signature matches the claimed aggregate BLS Public Key

 This means that if Subnet B has 10 validators, then C-Chain to Subnet communication only requires a threshold of those 10 validators rather than the entire Primary Network.